Brandon Pollard

-Brandon Pollard (born October 9, 1973, in Richmond, Virginia) is a retired American soccer player who played as a defender.
+Brandon Pollard (born October 9, 1973) is an American retired soccer player who played as a defender.
 He is probably best known for having his career ended by a vicious tackle from Dema Kovalenko.
 Pollard was a standout player with the University of Virginia and was a member of the United States men's national soccer team at the 1996 Summer Olympics.

 Youth

 Pollard grew up in Virginia where he attended J.R.
 Tucker High School.
 He was a four-time All Colonial District, and All State soccer player as well as a Parade Magazine All American as a senior.

 After graduating from high school, Pollard attended the University of Virginia where he was a defender on the men's soccer team.
 While at Virginia, he was a member of the 1992, 1993, and 1994 NCAA championship teams.
 On an individual level, he was selected as second team All American in 1993 and a first team All American in 1994 and 1995, his junior and senior years.